teivah/gossip-glomers/README.md

 * One to store the latest committed offset for a given key
 * And the last bucket to store the messages

 For the latter, I chose to store a single entry per message.
-The main message is that I don't have to rely on `CompareAndSwap` to store messages.
+The main advantage is that I don't have to rely on `CompareAndSwap` to store messages.
 I only use it to store the latest offset.
 During the tests, it triggers a CAS retry about 40 times.
-Yet, the main downside is that the `poll` has a linear time complexity: we start from the provided offset, and then iterate until we reach an `KeyDoesNotExist` error.
+Yet, the main downside is that the `poll` requires _n_ calls to the store: we start from the provided offset, and then iterate until we reach an `KeyDoesNotExist` error.

 This solution leads to the following results: